contact-nat/restlet-sites/modules/com.restlet/tech-doc/dhc/guide/02_perform-requests/03_assertions/02_assertions-basics.md

 ## Part of the call to be tested
 The first part is the part of the call the assertion applies to.
-The following parts are supported by DHC: status, header, JSON body, body and response.
+The following parts are supported by Restlet Client: status, header, JSON body, body and response.
 You can see that there are two “body” parts.
 As a matter of fact, the tool provides native support of JSON within body.
 This means that you can leverage JSON Patch to get data from JSON content.

 ## Optional parameter
 The second part is an optional parameter related to the first part.